Aluerie/AluBot/README.md

 AluBot does not use this file at all, the bot just assumes the `test_list` empty
 """
 test_list = [  # for yen bot
-    'embedbuilder',  # just some cogs to test
+    'embedmaker',  # just some cogs to test
     'fun',
     'error',  # error handler from there is handy 'help',  # so you can look how the command looks in `$help` command